Performance Comparison of Short-Length

 2.1 The Binary Erasure Channel (BEC)

-We consider the ergodic binary erasure channel (BEC).
-The channel input is binary and its output is ternary.
-Only erasures occur on this channel, no errors.
+binary and its output is ternary.
+Only erasures occur on this channel, no

 2.2 Maximum-Likelihood Decoding over the BEC (part 1)